iamlemec/embed/docs/index.md

 Transformers are the dominant class of large language model (LLM) today and are most notably used for ChatGPT and other models like LLaMa

-They have undergone massive improvements in architecture, training, and implementation since first proposed in 2017
+There have been large improvements in architecture, training, and implementation since first proposed in 2017

 The key component relative to standard neural networks is the **attention mechanism** which allows it to consider cross-word relationships with a relatively small number of parameters